-The Snapshot Data Type buttons and Channels work together, acting as a filter for which data types are stored or recalled for which channels on the console.
+The Snapshot Data Type buttons and Channels work together, acting as a filter for which data types are recalled for which channels on the console.
+The buttons and channels indicate which data will be recalled for the currently targeted snapshot.